 Toby: Living in London, the scooter allows me to cut through traffic, ride on the pavements and take short cuts through parks.
-A scooter can also be used in addition to other public transport.
+A scooter for tall riders can also be used in addition to other public transport.
 This way you can switch between modes cutting down travel time immensely.
 I’m also based in a rural area in Gloucester where public transport is intermittent.
-Having the scooter makes it so much easier to get to training and also doubles up as a warm up.
+Having a scooter for taller riders makes it so much easier to get to training and also doubles up as a warm up.

 Swifty: What about using a scooter when suffering from injuries?

-Check out the product pages for more information about the SwiftyONE TALL and the SwiftyZERO TALL.
+Check out the scooter product pages for more information about the SwiftyONE TALL and the SwiftyZERO TALL scooters for tall riders.